We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This post takes a look at various aspects of both sides in order to help you make this very important decision.

-I will admit from the very beginning that I LOVE staying at on-site Disney hotels.
+I will admit from the very beginning that I LOVE staying at Disney World on site hotels.
 However, if it came down to either staying off-site or not going to Disney at all, you better believe I would stay off-site in a hot second.

-So take a look at all the information I provide and make the choice that is best for your family.
+So take a look at all the information I provide and make the choice that is best for your family (Updated April 14, 2022).

 On-Site Vs Off-site Disney World Hotels – The Basics